mjfwebb/twitch-bot/docs/CONFIGURATION.md

 ## Where to get the data

-The listed scopes are relevant for the existing commands in the repository.
+The listed scopes are relevant to the existing commands in the repository.
 If you would like to add new features with more in-depth API interactions then you should adjust the scopes accordingly.

 ### Twitch

+The required scopes are `chat:read`, `chat:edit`, `channel:manage:redemptions`, `channel:read:redemptions`, `moderator:manage:banned_users` and `channel:manage:broadcast`.

+#### Method 1: Automated Retrieval

+Fill in the required details in `config.json` for Twitch, leaving the `auth_code` field empty.
+Ensure your `redirect_uri` is set to `http://localhost:3000`.

+Once set, run the server with `npm run start` within the server directory.
+The bot will automatically retrieve and update your `auth_code`.

-Method 1: Manual URL Construction
+#### Method 2: Manual URL Construction

 To get the auth_code construct your URL and enter it into the browser.
 Here's an example: